-Adoption fees help cover our costs to provide each animal with medical care, spay/neuter surgery, vaccinations, a microchip, food, shelter, and more.
+Adoption fees help cover our costs to provide each animal with medical care, spay/neuter surgery, age-appropriate core vaccinations, a microchip, food, shelter and more.

 We have a wide variety of breeds!
 You will always find a large selection of pets in all sizes, shapes and colors.
 Our adoption counselors will help you find your perfect match.
 Every animal is an individual and breed is only one factor that determines physical appearance and temperament.

 Most of our animals come from our rescue partners.
 They are transferred to Operation Kindness when another shelter is facing a lack of space or needs our extensive medical resources.
-We are proud to partner with 40 municipal shelters and rescue groups across North Texas.
+We are proud to partner with more than 70 municipal shelters and rescue groups across Texas, Oklahoma, and Louisiana.

 To adopt a pet, you must be at least 18 years old.

 Yes!
 Our Community Initiatives team is out in the community every week offering spay/neuter services, and affordable vaccine, microchip and wellness clinics.
 Locations and prices vary, check our community events calendar for the latest information.

 To return your adopted pet to Operation Kindness, please fill out a surrender form.
 If you adopted within the past 120 days, a surrender fee is not required.
 Please complete the form, and you will receive a response within 48 hours.

 If you arrive at the shelter without an appointment, you will likely be turned away if space is not available.

 Making the decision to rehome your pet is a difficult one.
 Operation Kindness will do everything we can to accommodate your needs, but we receive more requests than we have the space to accommodate.
 To have your pet considered, please complete the appropriate form below.
 A member of our team will respond to your request within 48 hours.